Pablo Reyes Player Props: Red Sox vs. Royals

 Pablo Reyes At The Plate

-- He has not gone deep in his 25 games this year.
+- He has homered in one of 26 games, and in 1.2% of his plate appearances.

-- Reyes has driven in a run in five games this year (20.0%), including two games with multiple runs batted in.
+- Reyes has driven in a run in six games this season (23.1%), including three games with more than one RBI (11.5%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.